 Inspect your entire house for bugs, and make sure every room that is infested is closed off.
 Don’t go moving toys or furniture from one room to the other, as you risk spreading the bugs even further.

 Try to dedicate at least a whole day to getting rid of your bed bugs, as you may not be able to use some of your rooms as clean them.
-Also try to keep your family particularly young children and pets out of the way during the whole process, as you don’t want the bugs to jump on them and use them as an escape route.
+Try to keep your family particularly young children and pets out of the way during the whole process, as you don’t want the bugs to jump on them and use them as an escape route.

 Step 2.
 Find the Bugs

 Bed bugs are pretty crafty, they are tiny and they like to hide in little folds in fabric, like the seams on your mattress, or in the corners of your bed frame.
 Fleas have similar habits, but they tend to prefer a nice plush carpet to bounce around in.

 Bed bugs are happy to hang out in areas well away from your bed too.
 Other favorite hiding places may include your favorite armchair, curtains, or in your folded clothes (yuck!).
 Cracks and crevices in your walls and skirting, behind picture frames and wall outlets, anywhere dark and protected is the perfect place for bed bugs to hide.